 - 16 grams (2 teaspoons) fine sea salt

 - 350 grams (1 ½ cups) water

 - 1 cup canned crushed tomatoes

 - Kosher salt and freshly ground black pepper

 - 4 slices provolone cheese halved

-- 12 meatballs golf ball-size, not jumbo, preferably homemade, sliced 1/4-inch thick (I use homemade turkey meatballs I make in advance and freeze)
+- 12 beef or turkey meatballs golf ball-size, not jumbo, preferably homemade, sliced ¼-inch thick

 - 2 tablespoons grated Parmigiano-Reggiano or Pecorino Romano

 - Extra-virgin olive oil for brushing

 - In a medium bowl, thoroughly blend the flour, yeast, and salt.
 Add the water and, with a wooden spoon or your hands, mix thoroughly.